yobrooks/SimpleChatbot/README.md

 Example Conversation:

 What's on your mind?

-- I'm depressed.
+-I'm depressed.

 I'm sorry to hear you are depressed.

 -My boyfriend is mad at me.
-...
+.
+.
+.
 That is quite interesting.

-- I've got to run.
+-I've got to run.
 Bye.

 To find a response for a user's input, the input is first parsed for cleaning like removing uneccessary punctuation and making all letters lowercase.